-STT Communications currently owns approximately 27% of our outstanding voting stock.
+In conjunction with the combination, we issued to i-STT's former parent company, STT Communications Ltd. ("STT Communications"), a \$30.0 million convertible secured note in exchange for cash.
+We refer to this transaction as the "financing".
+As of September 30, 2003, STT Communications owns approximately 26% of our outstanding voting stock.
 Because of the diffuse ownership of our stock, STT Communications has significant influence over matters requiring our stockholder approval.
 Following the expiration of restrictions on STT Communications preventing it from converting its convertible secured notes and warrants into voting stock if, as a result, STT Communications will own more than 40% of our voting stock, STT Communications will effectively control the company and the election of directors to our board of directors.
+STT also has a right of first offer which entitles them to participate in an offering of our stock in an offering of social to in addition, STT is not prohibited from buying shares of our stock in public or private transactions.
 Consequently, STT Communications will be able to exercise significant control over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, which could prevent or delay a third party from acquiring or merging with us.